JAForbes/blog/posts/backbone-to-mithril.md

 Notice I'm now returning the generated content, not assigning it to the parent element.
 This allows the library to decide when and how to apply the change, we simply state what the final result should look like.

 There is still a lot of boilerplate though.
 Why are we extending from Backbone.view?
-Well, it has some builtin methods for removal, managing events and managing the containing element.
+Backbone.view has some builtin methods for removal, managing events and managing the containing element.
 We already decided the framework was going to handle removal and event management.
-What if we just returned our containing element directly, then we wouldn't need inheritance.
+What if we just returned our containing element directly, then we wouldn't need any the base view, or inheritance.

 ```js
 var NewsFeedView = {